-A bond is money paid to the government in return for the detainee's release.
-It is a guarantee that the detainee will go to all court hearings and comply with the judge's final order.
+A bond is money paid to the government to secure the detained person's release.
+It is a guarantee that the detained person will go to all court hearings and comply with the judge's final order.

 Who sets the bond?